samsquire/mazzle/docs/index.md

 # introducing devops-pipeline

-devops-pipeline is a tool to coordinate complicated environments that are built from multiple tools.
+devops-pipeline is a tool to coordinate complicated environments that are built from multiple tools. devops-pipeline is kind of a task runner and it is modelled to appear like a continuous integration server.

 ## pipelines as code

 Write self-descriptive pipelines in dot syntax that are renderable by graphviz and executable by this tool.
+We model data flow in our pipelines.

 ![](java-server.svg)